jamesjonesmath/canvancement/printed-urls/README.md

 * Browsers: Firefox, Chrome

 ## Hide some URLs
-This script will print the URL for all links except for those that are inside a class of "no_print_link".
+This script will print the URL for all links except for those that are inside a class of "hide_url".

 * Name: [Hide specific URLs](hide-some-urls.user.js)
 * Type: [user script](../USERSCRIPTS.md)